 HMRC allows you to claim Gift Aid on donations provided as sponsorships of a participant in a particular event - for example, someone running the London Marathon.

 It would be very labour intensive to ask fundraisers to collect full address information and declarations for every sponsor, so HMRC (helpfully) allows you submit sponsorship donations a little differently.

 - A sponsorship declaration from the fundraiser

 - Assurance that no single donation is more than £500 (if higher, these donors must have their own declaration)

 Adding sponsorship payments in Beacon

-Note: usually not all sponsors will UK taxpayers, so not all payments written on a sponsor form are eligible for Gift Aid.
+Note: It's usually the case that not all sponsors will be UK taxpayers, so not all payments written on a sponsor form are eligible for Gift Aid.
 In this case, you should create separate sponsorship payments in Beacon: